carlosholivan/musicaiz-datasets/README.md

 ````

 ## Disclaimer

-These datasets are Open Source and the original files belong to their corresponding authors.
-If you are an author of any of these datasets and you

 This is a repository that hosts processed open Source datasets to train DL models.
 Each of these datasets have its corresponding license.
 It the responsability of the users to determine whether they have permission to use the dataset under the dataset's license.